boredsquirrel/Recommended-Flatpak-Apps/README.md

 - Very configurable
 - peer-to-peer Synchronisation without a Server!
 - unrestricted Filesystem Access, not using Portals: it has to be limited manually
+- Wayland: Systray icon and WebUI

 ### [Nextcloud Desktop](https://flathub.org/apps/com.nextcloud.desktopclient.nextcloud)
 - unrestricted filesystem access, not using Portals: it has to be limited manually
 - not an official Flatpak
+- Electron, Wayland support

 Notes:
 - many local backup Flatpaks need to be configured manually!
 - use Cryptomator for encryption if you don't trust your provider
+- often no client at all without using Electron, `nextcloudcmd` may be available

 ### [Cryptomator](https://flathub.org/apps/org.cryptomator.Cryptomator)
 - unrestricted filesystem access, not using Portals: it has to be limited manually